-Once you’ve perfected the proper push-up form, the next step is to figure out what your push-up level is.
+Once you’ve perfected the proper push-up form, the next step is to figure out your push-up level.

 Drop down and knock out as many reps as you can using the proper form, then use your “max reps” score to determine your level.